flybywiresim/docs/docs/fbw-a32nx/index.md

 This section of the FlyByWire Documentation is dedicated to the A32NX add-on itself.
 It covers the software and more technical aspects of the FlyByWire add-on.

 The A32NX Project is a community-driven open source project to create a free Airbus A320neo in Microsoft Flight Simulator that is as close to reality as possible.
-It aims to enhance the default A320neo by improving the systems depth and functionality to bring it up to payware-level, all for free.
+It started out as an enhancement project to the default A320neo and is now proceeding as an independent add-on project aiming to bring the FlyByWire A32NX up to payware-level systems depth and functionality, all for free.

 **Aircraft Configuration(s)**